MCL Tear Rehab in Maryland Heights, MO

 Diagnosing an MCL Tear in Maryland Heights, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to verify the injury’s severity.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
 At Axes Physical Therapy, we provide complimentary injury screenings in Maryland Heights, MO.
-With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Maryland Heights, MO for MCL Tears